thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 - 0.5 Oz Lime Cordial
 - 0.5 Oz Guava Puree
 - 4.0 Oz Shades Kviek
-- 1.0 Oz Golden Sour Ale
+- 1.0 Top With Golden Sour Aleadd All Ingredients , But Sour Ale , Into A Shaker Tin With Ice.
+Shake , Double Strain Into Chilled Old Fashioned Glass , Sour Ale , Garnish With A Pineapple Wedge

 Garnish:

-- A pineapple wedge

-Glass:

-- Old Fashioned Glass

-Method:

-- Shake
+- None

-Instructions:

-Add all ingredients, but sour ale, into a shaker tin with ice.
-Shake, double strain into chilled old fashioned glass, top with sour ale, garnsih with a pineapple wedge.

 ---